Virtual Exhibit at the Sesnon Gallery: What makes us human?

 I also assisted with a study by a graduate student who was looking directly at the brain of octopuses, and specifically at their ability to feel and adjust to the sensation of pain or fear.
 She induced an animal to autotomize (drop) an arm and then looked at the sensitivity of that brain region to sensation.
 Because octopuses are so neurally and behaviorally complex, it has been hypothesized that they might experience pain similar to vertebrates.
 What she discovered was not a stereotyped response to pain, but instead a different and complex response to the injury, which included hypersensitivity and protectivity.
 If we are to define intelligence and empathy by recognizing human-like pain in others, where does this leave us in the case of the highly intelligent octopus?

-I was so moved by the complexity and extent of the octopus brain that I used it as inspiration for this woodburning.
-This woodburning shows the delicate nervous system of Octopus vulgaris, which is unique and unparalleled among invertebrates and even rivals that of dogs in terms of the number of neurons (500,000,000!).
+I was so moved by the complexity and extent of the octopus brain that I used it as inspiration for two woodburnings on custom hollow wooden surfboards crafted by Ventana Surfboards & Supplies.
+The first woodburning shows the delicate nervous system of Octopus vulgaris, which is unique and unparalleled among invertebrates and even rivals that of dogs in terms of the number of neurons (500,000,000!).
 Each sucker is innervated with 10,000 neurons which collectively allow the arms to think, feel, and taste independently of the octopus's brain.
 Its arms may work in tandem or independently of its centralized brain.

 Near the end of my undergraduate education, my fascination with intelligence and the brain led me to the story of sleep.
 I thought about what I had learned in a human sleep deprivation lab at UC Berkeley- how fundamental sleep was to our development, health, and happiness.
 I thought back to the dolphin I had met at that summer camp years ago and wondered how that animal kept its brain so sharp while only sleeping with half its brain at a time, a phenomenon called "unihemispheric sleep" which had always intrigued me.